 She placed her right hand on his face, gently caressing his cheek with her thumb.

 "Are you going to be okay?"
 She quietly and caringly asked.

-They had done so much for each other in the past two days that seemed like years.
+They did so much for each other in the past two days that seemed like years.
 He paused to stare into her soulful eyes.
-This moment slowly cured him of the sickness that permeated his own soul moments ago.
-His emotions defined the answer he was about to give her.
+This moment slowly cured him of a soul-permeating sickness.
+His emotions defined the kiss he was about to give her.

-They leaned in, into a kiss that was going to eventually happen.
+They leaned inward to kiss.
 She ran her fingers through his short black hair, and he ran his arm across the arch of her back.
 Their lips met, and pressed together in a kiss that William Shakespeare himself could not imagine.
 It was long, pleasant, and very much needed by both of them.
-If it was not romantic, then it would be cathartic.

-He allowed her to hold his hand.
-Her skin felt cooled to wherever his exposed skin was.
-They walked toward the ambulance in each other's arms.
+They strolled in each other's arms to the ambulance.
 They did not want to let go.
 They did not wish the moment to end.

-If love would not die, if honor would not die, then they had existed all along in Patricia O'day and Han Sing.
+Love would not die.
+Honor would not die.
+They existed all along in Trish O'Day and Han Sing.